toralf/torutils/dashboards/README.md

 Snowflake provides metrics under a non-default path and to localhost only.
-To scrape metrics from a remote Prometheus I added 2 iptables rules and set 1 sysctl value as seen in ([this](https://github.com/toralf/tor-relays/blob/main/playbooks/roles/setup-snowflake/tasks/firewall.yaml#L10)) to deploy Tor bridges and Snowflake.
+To scrape metrics from a remote Prometheus I added 2 iptables rules and set 1 sysctl value as seen in ([this](https://github.com/toralf/tor-relays/blob/main/playbooks/roles/setup-snowflake/tasks/firewall.yaml#L10)) Ansible role to deploy Tor bridges and Snowflake.

 Whilst this solution lacks encryption (as a separate NGinx would provide) this solution is sane IMO if all systems run in the same provider network.